wilblack/lilybot/README.md

 ### (Optional) Set up vim for python editing

 ```
+# Try
+sudo apt-get install vim

+# If that does not fix vim, try
 sudo apt-get install vim-gui-common

 ```

 Then create or edit `~/.vimrc` to look like